 The authors combine their scholarly expertise with additional research to deliver this in-depth guide outlining what we already know and their new theories about noise.
 For those interested in why we make decisions, this is one of the best psychology books to strengthen your understanding of the extraneous factors that can shape or bias decision-making, how to minimize those factors, and improve your thinking.

 7. The Lucifer Effect: Understanding How Good People Turn Evil by Philip G. Zimbardo

 The Lucifer Effect is Professor Philip Zimbardo’s first detailed account of his infamous Stanford Prison Experiment and the conclusions he took from it.
 The Stanford Prison Experiment was Zimbardo’s 1971 study looking into the effects of different situational factors on conformity by putting college student volunteers into a fake prison environment for -2 weeks.
 Without giving too much away, the experiment ran into some serious roadblocks that meant it had to be discontinued after only six days.
 (The controversy was such that there was even a mostly-accurate movie dramatization released in 2015!)

 Zimbardo’s thoughts on the experiment are interesting not only because he conducted it, but because he was a part of it, acting as the prison warden — which, needless to say, has serious ethical connotations.
-The following chapters discuss the study’s effect on the decades of subsequent research into psychological and social variables that cause “average” people to commit immoral acts — making it one of the most influential books you can pick up today.
+The following chapters discuss the study’s effect on the decades of subsequent research into psychological and social variables that cause “average” people to commit immoral acts — making it one of the most influential books on psychology you can pick up today.
 Most people with an interest in psychology might have an idea of the original experiment, but the research afterwards should definitely not be overlooked!

 8. The Psychopath Test: A Journey Through the Madness Industry by Jon Ronson